Ciao, welcome back to my blog!

-Classic, timeless pieces in colours that suits you and shapes that are flattering to your body shape will last for years, they will never go out of fashion and they will always look elegant.
+Classic, timeless pieces in colours that suit you and shapes that are flattering to your body shape will last for years, they will never go out of fashion and they will always look relevant.

-All the items will always work nicely together allowing you to be quicker to create outfits and therefore to get dressed in the morning without that anxiety of the: "I don't have anything to wear".
+All the items will always work nicely together allowing you to be quicker to create outfits and therefore to get dressed in the morning without the anxiety of: "I don't have anything to wear".

 Not following temporary trends will make you save money and you will always feel confident in what you are wearing.

-Sticking to less but well chosen items will improve your personal style and therefore you will feel unique and special among the others.
+Sticking to fewer but well-chosen items will improve your personal style making you feel unique.

-There are a several things to consider to start with.
+There are several things to consider to start with your capsule collection.

-The list below is the exact order you should follow to find your own personal style and as a result, the right capsule wardrobe for you.
+The list below is the exact order you should follow to find your own personal style and as a result, the right clothes for you.

 It is not going to be a quick process.
-It will require months to understand what you actually wear from your wardrobe and to understand if your style suits you or your lifestyle.
+It will require months to understand what you actually wear and to decide if your style suits you or your lifestyle.

-Think deeply about what you are doing on a daily basis and what your habits are.
+Think deeply about what you are doing daily.

 Fashion choices and lifestyle are interconnected: our style is always evolving because it is a reflection of what we are doing with our clothes at a particular time in our life.